2023-01-30

 this layer that need access to environment values such as application

-As we saw before, the environment type, say Env
+As we saw before, the environment type, say Env, is a

 record that contains all configuration, resources, and state needed to